warfare-plugins/social-warfare/readme.txt

 If you would prefer to only show counts after a certain minimum number of shares has been met (to avoid "negative social proof"), you can do that as well.
 Or if you'd rather just have no counts showing at all, just turn them off altogether.

-= Share Recovery: Your Lost Share Counts Returned! = Have you ever changed permalink structures, domain prefixes, connection protocols (http-https) or just flat out changed domains and ended up <strong>losing all your social share counts?</strong>
+= Share Recovery: Your Lost Share Counts Returned! = Have you ever changed permalink structures, domain prefixes, connection protocols (http-https) or just flat out changed domains and ended up **losing all your social share counts?**

-We've built a tool right into Social Warfare called <a href="https://warfareplugins.com/support/recover-social-share-counts-after-changing-permalink-settings/" rel="friend" title="Share Recovery">Share Recovery</a> which allows you to get back your lost share counts if you've ever had to modify your permalink settings.
+We've built a tool right into Social Warfare called <a href="https://warfareplugins.com/support/recover-social-share-counts-after-changing-permalink-settings/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_description" target="_blank" rel="friend">Share Recovery</a> which allows you to get back your lost share counts if you've ever had to modify your permalink settings.

 = Social Authorship, Twitter Cards, Rich Pins and More = It nice to have your stuff shared on social media, it's even nicer when you get mentioned in the social share!
 With Social Warfare you can ensure that your authorship is always in place, including: